Missouri Court Records

 What Does a Traffic Citation Mean in Missouri?

-Upon receiving a traffic citation, violators must appear before the court no later than the date listed on the notice.
-Missouri allows delinquent motorists and pedestrians to dispose of their tickets by contesting the charges, paying the stipulated fines, or taking a driving improvement course.
+Upon receiving a traffic citation, violators may be required to appear before the court no later than the date listed on the notice.
+Missouri may allow delinquent motorists and pedestrians to dispose of their tickets by contesting the charges, paying the stipulated fines, or taking a driving improvement course.

 How Do I Pay a Traffic Ticket in Missouri?

-While defaulting motorists are not obligated to pay a ticket, they may plead guilty and pay the ticket.
+While defaulting motorists may not be obligated to pay a ticket, they have the option of pleading guilty and paying the ticket.
 The municipal courts and the circuit courts’ traffic divisions in some counties serve as Missouri’s traffic courts.
 The clerks of these courts are in charge of collecting payments for traffic violations occurring within their geographic area of authority.
 Typically, the municipal courts and the applicable traffic departments of circuit courts allow interested persons to pay their tickets in the following ways:

 How to Pay Missouri Traffic Ticket In Person

 Interested persons can make in-person traffic ticket payments by taking a trip to the courthouse listed on the citation before the scheduled court date.
-Visitors must provide their case or ticket number, full name and date of birth, and a photo ID.
+Visitors are typically expected to provide their case or ticket number, full name and date of birth, and a photo ID.
 If the case number is unknown, contact the applicable court or search online through Missouri’s Case.Net.
 Typically, the associated fees vary from one jurisdiction to another.
-Also, most courts charge court costs that must be covered along with the ticket.
+Also, most courts charge court costs that should be covered along with the ticket.
 As such, offenders are advised to contact the court beforehand to ascertain the total amount to be paid.
 Acceptable payment methods for paying Missouri traffic tickets in person include cash, certified or cashier’s check, and money order.
-Some courts also accept attorney-client trust account (IOLTA) checks and major credit cards or debit cards such as Visa/Master cards.
-Missouri traffic courts do not accept personal checks, gift cards, bitcoins, and other informal payment methods.
+Some courts may also accept attorney-client trust account (IOLTA) checks and major credit cards or debit cards such as Visa/Master cards.
+Missouri traffic courts do not typically accept informal payment methods like personal checks, gift cards or cryptocurrency.

 How to Pay Missouri Traffic Ticket by Mail

 Some courts have red locked drop boxes outside their courthouses.
-To pay using the dropbox service, interested persons must enclose the signed citation, signature, address, driver license number, and appropriate payment in a sealed envelope and submitted at the box.
+To pay using the dropbox service, interested persons are typically required to enclose the signed citation, signature, address, driver license number, and appropriate payment in a sealed envelope and submit it at the box.
 Only certified checks and money orders are accepted for drop off payments.
-The citation number must be included on the check or money order to ensure the amount is credited to the appropriate case.
+The citation number should be included on the check or money order to ensure the amount is credited to the appropriate case.

 Can You Pay Missouri Traffic Tickets Online?